CodeCat04/Whiskerwave-Studio/README.md

 - The Whiskerwave Python server and browser GUI.
-- Vendored SpessaSynth browser runtime and GeneralUser GS SoundFont for offline MIDI monitoring—no npm installation is needed.
+- Vendored SpessaSynth browser runtime and GeneralUser GS SoundFont for offline MIDI monitoring no npm installation is needed.
 - Interactive Windows install, model-management, update, and launch scripts.
 - One example output: **Nine Lives in Production**, a Eurobeat song about a software-engineer cat.
 No other generated or downloaded songs are included.